-Huntington University’s Master of Education program is designed to help you develop professionally, fulfill teaching license renewal, or earn your master’s degree — all while you continue to teach!
-Degree programs are offered in elementary education, middle school education, and high school education, and TESOL certification at all levels of licensing.
+Huntington University’s Master of Education program is designed to help you develop professionally, fulfill teaching license renewal, or earn your master’s degree — all while you continue to teach or work!
+Degree programs are offered in elementary education, middle school education, high school education, and TESOL certification at all levels of licensing.
 Huntington University's masters program philosophy is aligned with the conceptual framework of the teacher education program that views the teacher as an effective steward or manager of knowledge, learner development, environment, and instruction.

 Best of all, our courses are affordably priced!

 To speak with our admissions representative, call (800) 600-4888 or email firstname.lastname@example.org.

 Interested in learning more about The Institute for TESOL Studies?

 Dr. Terrell Peace, director of graduate & undergraduate teacher education / professor of education / department chair at Huntington University has been published in an education book titled: Self-Efficacy in Action: Tales from the Classrooms for Teaching, Learning, and Professional Development.
 Peace wrote both the foreword and chapter 8; Control and Self-Efficacy.

 Through his research, Peace focused his writing on exploring the relationship between the degree to which teachers feel…

 Though Matt Walter has enjoyed a successful career as a mathematics teacher at Huntington North High School, he had a strong desire to pursue a master’s degree.
 So when Huntington University began a Master of Education program in 2005, he was on board.
 Matt said that initially his reason for choosing Huntington University’s Master of Education program was because of its convenient…